philipmendels/use-flexible-undo/stories/make-undoable-delta-intro.md

-Here we create a single undoable function 'add' with a simple delta 'amount' as parameter (and action payload).
-See the readme 👉 for more info.
+In this example we create a single undoable function **add** that generates an action with type "add" and a simple delta value of type number as payload.
+See the readme 👉 of each example for more info and see the other examples 👈 for different ways of making undoables and managing state.